SagaeHaruki/3D-GameScripts/README.md

 <h1>Current Changes: [January 14, 2024]</h1>

-> What's New?: "Added a new feature to the npc"
+> What's New?: "NPC Rotation when interacting with player"
-- You can add multiple dialogues to the npc
-- NPC interaction
+- The NPC will rotate based on the character's Position
-- Player will stop moving when interacting with npc
-- NPC dialogue box